Terry Wogan: Return to radio

+Although he had left full time radio, by the start of 1985.
+Wogan did continue to associate himself with radio programmes, hosting special shows during Christmas and Bank Holidays for both Radio 2 and Radio 4 between his departure from Breakfast and eventual return in January 1993.
+Additionally Wogan was also one of the main investors in the short lived Irish national radio station Century Radio, where he hosted for a few months a Saturday morning programme.
+In the summer of 1992, Wogan joined the team at Radio 5 where for two weeks he hosted a daily afternoon show from Barcelona, as part of the networks coverage of the Summer Olympics.

 In January 1993 he returned to Radio 2, replacing Brian Hayes to present the breakfast show, which took the new name Wake Up to Wogan; it began with a preview show in the mid-morning of Boxing Day 1992.
 Wogan's tendency to go off on rambling, esoteric tangents, often including banter with his then producer Paul Walters, became popular with both younger and older listeners.
 Much of the entertainment came from letters and emails sent in by listeners, many of whom adopted punning pseudonyms.
 One occasion involved Wogan reading out an email from someone using the name "Tess Tickles", without realising what the name was referring to, prompting Paul Walters' standard reply in such situations – "I only print 'em!"

 Through his show Wogan was also widely credited with launching the career of singer Katie Melua, after he repeatedly played her début single, "The Closest Thing to Crazy", in late 2003.
 When she performed on Children in Need in 2005, Wogan joked that Melua owed her career to him.
 He gave credit for her discovery to Walters.
 Walters also put music by Eva Cassidy, an American singer who had died in relative obscurity, on Wogan's playlist; Cassidy then, posthumously, became a sensation in the United Kingdom.

 As his radio show was considered to attract older listeners, Wogan jokingly referred to his fans as "TOGs", standing for "Terry's Old Geezers" or "Terry's Old Gals", while "TYGs" were "Terry's Young Geezers/Gals", who he joked were forced to listen to him because of their parents' choice of radio station.
 Wogan was referred to as "The Togmeister" on his own programme by himself and members of his production team, and he referred to the podcast of his show as a "Togcast".